 Our students are the core of the MaastrichtMBA programme.
 Students with a broad diversity on nationality, age and even professional background.
 The insights and thoughts of our MBA students describe the true experience of MaastrichtMBA.
 This time we talked with our Dutch student Mirjam Kort.
-She works as Head of Internal Affairs at VluchtelingenWerk Zuidwest-Nederland, an institution that represents the interests of refugees and asylum seekers in the Netherlands, from entry to integration into society.
+She works as Head of Operations at VluchtelingenWerk Zuidwest, a non-governmental organisation who represents the interests of refugees and asylum seekers in the Netherlands.
 Mirjam joined our Executive MBA in February 2020.

 I have a background in international business and strategic management, but having been in the workplace for quite a while now triggered me to start studying again.
 When attending university after high school, much of the theory is just that… theory.
 With more work and management experience, I can apply some of the things we learn to the work environment immediately.
 Moreover, some of the (worldwide issues) we address in-group sessions are much more interesting since we have more work and life experience to share than we would have at the age of 18.